Breaking Barriers to a Top-Ranked Education

 A Top-Ranked Mills Education is Within Your Reach.

-Beginning in fall 2018, we are reducing our undergraduate tuition by 36% for new and continuing undergraduate students.
-Students will still have the opportunity to receive merit scholarships and need-based financial aid.
+Beginning in fall 2018, we reduced our undergraduate tuition by 36% for new and continuing undergraduate students.
+Students still have the opportunity to receive merit scholarships and need-based financial aid.

 Mills Stands Out as One of the Best in the West.